afauch/SSUI-Homework-3/README.md

 # SSUI-Homework-3

-Github Pages (not working): http://afaucher.me/SSUI-Homework-3/
+**Github Pages** (This one isn't working): http://afaucher.me/SSUI-Homework-3/
 Note: Currently having issues with Github Pages (I host my portfolio on this Github account and it seems to be conflicting with this assignment).

-Bitballoon (functional but temporary link): http://cameraman-lion-88502.bitballoon.com/
+**Bitballoon** (This one works): http://cameraman-lion-88502.bitballoon.com/ I threw this up on Bitballoon, which will expire in a day or two.
+Site works as intended.

+**Local** (This works too).
-Site should run fine locally.
-There are some `XMLHttpRequests` to dynamically construct pages, so you'll likely hit errors unless youre running a server locally.
+Site should run fine if run locally.
+There are some `XMLHttpRequests` to dynamically construct pages, so you'll likely hit console errors unless youre running a server locally.
 I usally use https://github.com/indexzero/http-server